OzSecICT/badge-s1m0n/README.md

 </p>

 - Once the badge is connected, four file upload options will show up.

+- Click the delete icon on the `E000` row, we only need the other three.
 <p align=center>
 <img src="images/espwebtool-4.png">
 </p>

-- Click the delete icon on the bottom two rows, we only need two of them.

-- Enter `0` and browse to your `bootloader.bin` for the first option.
+- Ensure the first row is `0` and browse to your `bootloader.bin`.

+- Ensure the second row is `8000` and browse to your `partitions.bin`.

-- Enter `10000` and browse to your `firmware.bin` for the second option.
+- Ensure the third row is `10000` and browse to your `firmware.bin`.

 <p align=center>
 <img src="images/espwebtool-5.png">
 </p>